Republicans prevail in big, bitterly fought governor races

 "We don't have the final numbers, but we know what the big numbers are, and we are going to win this thing," Malloy told cheering supporters.

-Kansas Republican Governor Sam Brownback won re-election by beating Democrat Paul Davis in the historically Republican state despite a bruising campaign that focused on the fiscal problems that followed Brownback's tax cuts.
+Kansas Republican Governor Sam Brownback won re-election by beating Democrat Paul Davis in the historically Republican state despite a bruising campaign that focussed on the fiscal problems that followed Brownback's tax cuts.

 Republican Charlie Baker, the former chief executive of a New England health insurer, won the Massachusetts governor’s race, beating Democrat Martha Coakley, in the contest to replace Governor Deval Patrick, a Democrat who is retiring.